 The U.S. Treasury’s Office of Foreign Assets Control (OFAC) administers and enforces economic sanctions programs against countries and groups of individuals.
 As part of that effort, it regularly publishes a list of sanctioned individuals, groups and entities involved in a range of illicit activities such as terrorism, narcotics trafficking, or WMD proliferation financing.
 Collectively, these individuals and companies are called Specially Designated Nationals (SDNs).
 Once placed on the SDN list, their assets are blocked and US persons are prohibited from transacting with them.

 On March 2, two Chinese nationals, Tian Yinyin and Li Jiadong, were added to the list for their involvement in laundering stolen virtual currency from a 2018 crypto exchange hack perpetrated by a collection of cyber criminals known as the Lazarus Group.
 While not a great deal is known about the group, it is generally acknowledged to work under the direction of the intelligence unit of the Korean People’s Army.
-Lazarus was purportedly responsible for the 2014 Sony breach, 2017 Wannacry attacks, and the US$7 million Bithumb cryptocurrency exchange hack.
+Lazarus was purportedly responsible for the 2014 Sony breach, 2017 Wannacry attacks, and the US$7 million Bithumb A cryptocurrency exchange is a business that allows customer...
+More hack.

 “The North Korean regime has continued its widespread campaign of extensive cyber-attacks on financial institutions to steal funds,” said Secretary Steven T. Mnuchin, referring to this action.
 “The United States will continue to protect the global financial system by holding accountable those who help North Korea engage in cyber-crime.”